its-gucci/its-gucci.github.io/_pages/about.md

 News
 =====
+- **Feb 2025**: BIOMEDICA is accepted to CVPR 2025!
+Congrats to first authors Ale, Min Woo, and James!
 - **Jan 2025**: Our paper "Foundation Models Secretly Understand Neural Network Weights: Enhancing Hypernetwork Architectures with Foundation Models" is accepted to ICLR 2025!
 - **Feb 2024**: Our survey "Hyperbolic Deep Learning in Computer Vision: A Survey" is accepted to IJCV 2024!
 Big thanks to my coauthors and Pascal for organizing!
 - **Oct 2023**: Presented our work "Generalizable Neural Fields as Partially Observed Neural Processes" at ICCV 2023!